 One hundred and three years ago, on 14 September 1914, Australia’s first submarine AE1 disappeared while patrolling the seas near present day New Guinea.
-No trace of the vessel or its 35 hands has ever been found to this day.
+The final resting place of the vessel and its 35 hands was not located until December, 2017.

 This story is now being told in a new exhibition at the Queensland Maritime Museum, War at Sea – the Navy in WWI, opening this October.